paulffm/Nondestructing-Testing-by-Electromagnetic-Waves-and-Time-Reversal-Techniques/README.md

 # Nondestructing-Testing-by-Electromagnetic-Waves-and-Time-Reversal-Techniques

-The goal of this project is to detect objects in a cube using Time Reversal Techniques based on the principles of wave propagation reciprocity.
-Time-Reversal Acoustics is a method widely used in various fields, including medical imaging, underwater communication, and non-destructive testing.
+The goal of this project is to detect objects in a cube using Time Reversal Techniques inspired by the principles described in the paper "Time-reversal acoustics" by Mathias Fink [1].
+Time-Reversal Acoustics is a method based on the principles of wave propagation reciprocity, which has wide-ranging applications in the field of acoustics, including medical imaging, underwater communication, and non-destructive testing.

 ## Overview